siong1987/sidekiq_parameters_logging/README.markdown

 end
 ```

-When you run sidekiq, you see this:
+When you run sidekiq, you will see this:

 ```
 # without Sidekiq::Parameters::Logging